-A Masterclass in Asset Based Finance Part II of III.
+The Asset Based Lending Masterclass Part II of III.
 Raising Debt Capital for your Specialty Finance, Fintech Lending, or Alternative Lending Platform with Special Guest and Asset Backed Podcast Contributor Matt Edgar, Founder & CEO of Edgar Matthews

 E9

-A Masterclass in Asset Based Finance Part II of III.
+The Asset Based Lending Masterclass Part II of III.
 Raising Debt Capital for your Specialty Finance, Fintech Lending, or Alternative Lending Platform with Special Guest and Asset Backed Podcast Contributor Matt Edgar, Founder & CEO of Edgar Matthews

 Andres Sandate: